Attendance

 • If your child is ill or must miss school for some other reason, contact school immediately.
 If you ask for home learning, make sure your child completes it.

-• Do not expect school to approve of shopping trips, birthday treats etc. during school hours.
-Arrange family holidays so that your child will not miss any learning.
+• Do not expect school to approve absence for shopping trips, birthday treats etc during school hours.

 • Take an interest in your child’s school work and be involved in the school as much as possible-your child will value school more if you do.